 To better hone your own directing chops, it can be helpful to watch other filmmakers and how they work.
 You'll gain inspiration by seeing how they master certain techniques.

-To best explain how to use mise-en-scene in film, let's take a look at a modern director who has truly created his own signature style.
+For some of the best examples of mise en scene in film, let's take a look at a modern director who has truly created his own signature style.

 This is, of course, the Wizard of Whimsy himself: Wes Anderson.